WebOrigami/docs/src/eg/intro.md

 Start a terminal window running a shell — the examples here use `bash`.
 You'll need [node](https://nodejs.org) installed.

 You can install `eg` globally to make the tool available in all directories.
-(Or see below for instructions and adjustments to install `eg` in just one directory.)
+(Or see below for instructions for installing `eg` in just one directory.)

 ```console
 $ npm install -g @explorablegraph/explorable